 A Great Way Of Becoming A Better Language Learner

-Most language learners (and teachers) seem exclusively concerned about the language they are learning (teaching) not themselves (the learner).
-Having being a language teacher for many years now, I have come to recognise that there are certain types of people who find it easier to learn languages than others.
-There are no hard and fast rules here, however these factors undoubtedly make a large difference to becoming a better language learner
+Most language learners (and teachers) seem exclusively concerned about the language they are learning (teaching), not themselves (the learner).
+Having been a language teacher for many years now, I have come to recognise that there are certain types of people who find it easier to learn languages than others.
+There are no hard and fast rules here, however, these factors undoubtedly make a large difference to becoming a better language learner

 I did an exercise with a number of advanced language learners recently and it confirmed to me that the more open you are as a person and prepared to face the unknown head on, the easier it is to come to the various understandings you have to arrive at to master another language.
 In the exercise, the students were being challenged at a number of levels but the area I wish to concentrate on for the purposes of this post is on the area of vocabulary.
 I could have looked at other language areas as well in the same vein, but this one lends itself to clearer analysis.

 After the students had read for themselves the text I had chosen (without the use of a dictionary), we read through the text together.
 When there were difficulties, I first encouraged the student who had the problem to guess from context or from the meaning of the structure used.
 Sometimes that did not immediately work, so if I believed s/he could figure out the meaning, but somehow were missing it, I persisted asking the student questions, rather than open the problem to the class.